Taher-s/BeliefSat-0/README.md

 |**On Launch Vehicle**|PIN-TYPE (male)|
 |**Location**|On the side plate, which is situated in the XZ plane (along negative Y axis)|

-Only the VCC and the ground pin of the DB9 connector will be connected to the vehicle.
+Only the VCC and the ground pin of the DB9 connector are connected to the vehicle.

 Power requirements: